ampasalapraveen/ampasala-rpa/blog/4-Windows-Scheduler-For-Auto-Execution-of-EXE-files/index.md

 # Windows Scheduler : For Auto Execution of EXE files

-Need to execute a specific program on a daily basis for a specific time. basis by using BAT file.
+Execute a specific program on a daily basis on a specific time by using BAT file.

 ## Steps to run BAT using Windows Scheduler.